stormalf/chibicc/README.md

 ## release notes

 1.0.23    Activating GNUC macros.
 Fixing issue with curl test due to duplicate "case" value not detected.
 Fixing issue with va_area (reporting changes from @fuhsnn in commit 174da1a).
 Fixing some issues with variadic functions (but still some test cases not working).
 Fixing issue with __builtin_alloca.
 Fixing issue with extended assembly during util-linux.
 Fixing issue with attribute pre/post enum identifier.
 Fixing regression issue with semun.
 Reporting some fix from slimcc (@fuhsnn) concerning float.h.
+Reporting temp stack from widcc/slimcc (@fuhsnn) but still an issue with some structs in variadic with alignment > 16.

 ## old release notes